paulBit3/paulBit3/README.md

-## Hi there 👋 I'm Paul, a Software Developer for Hire
+## Hi there 👋 I'm Paul, a Computer Engineer for Hire
 -----
 I'm interested in building new technologies to power the world.
 Therefore, I believe I'll be a solid asset for your company since I will rely on my passion for technology to developing scalable software solutions, and my willingness to learn, and grow in your team.